DohaNaga/Off-target-P-ML/README.md

 It also contains the deep learning offtarget models (h5 format) constructed in the paper and the script needed to implement these models for any given structure.

+A user can choose to :

+(1) Develop new customed off-target models using the workflow (2) predict the off-target profile read out (actives/inactives) for a set of given structures(Smiles)

 ## Support: doha.naga@roche.com

+## (1) Develop customed off-target models using the workflow:
 A sample of the main dataset used in the paper is provided : `dataset_1` which  consists of several coloumns, most importantly:

 - COMPOUND_ID : Unique identifier of the compounds (in our case, Cas numbers are provided)